ciderpunx/rsstwit/README.md

 RSSTwit: Commandline utility to send entries from RSS feeds to Twitter
 ======================================================================

 RSSTwit is a sort of inverse to [TwitRSS.me](https://github.com/ciderpunx/twitrssme).
-It tweets entries from RSS feeds on your behalf so you can enjoy your life and come back to a fascinating autocurated twitter feed without having to actually tweet stuff yourself.
+It tweets entries from RSS feeds on your behalf so you can enjoy your life and come back to a fascinating auto-curated twitter feed without having to actually tweet stuff yourself.

-It came about in response to twitterfeed announcing that they would be shutting down at the end of October 2016.
+It came about in response to TwitterFeed announcing that they would be shutting down at the end of October 2016.
 RSSTwit is intended to be used on Linux.
 It may work on FreeBSD, Macs and such.
 May even work on Windows, but it has not been tested on those other platforms.

 RSSTwit is written in Haskell, which I am learning at present.
 Please excuse any horrific newbie mistakes and even better tell me where I messed up!